Evaluation and Rules

 Evaluation protocol:

-Training: The training instances and human demonstrations (200 per task) are released to the public.
+| Training | The training instances and human demonstrations (200 per task) are released to the public. |

-Self-evaluation and report: In addition to the 200 human-collected demonstrations, we provide 20 extra configuration instances for each task.
-Use the first 10 instances for evaluation results.
-Participants should report their performance on theese 10 instances and submit their scores using our Google Form located at the submission page.
-You should evaluate your policy 1 time (with time-outs = 2 * average task completion time within the dataset, provided by our evaluation script) on each instance.
+| Self-evaluation and report | In addition to the 200 human-collected demonstrations, we provide 20 extra configuration instances for each task.
+Use the first 10 public instances, corresponding to instance indices 0-9 (--instance-indices 0 1 2 3 4 5 6 7 8 9), for evaluation results.
+Participants should report their performance on these 10 instances through the process described on the submission page.
+You should evaluate your policy 1 time on each instance, using the default 1.5x mean-human-length timeouts provided by our evaluation script.
 We will update the leaderboard once we sanity-check the performance.
-The remaining 10 instances are not used for evaluation and may serve as a test set before evaluating your final policy.
+The remaining 10 public instances, indices 10-19, are not used for leaderboard reporting and may serve as a test set before evaluating your final policy. |

-Final evaluation: We will hold out 10 more instances for final evaluation.
-After we freeze the leaderboard upon submission deadline, we will evaluate the top-5 solutions on the leaderboard using these instances.
+| Final evaluation | We will hold out 10 more instances for final evaluation.
+After we freeze the leaderboard upon submission deadline, we will evaluate the top-5 solutions on the leaderboard using these instances. |

 Performance Benchmarks